CAP Theorem: Consistency vs Availability Trade-offs

 }

-CAP has limitations.
+CAP has limits.
 The PACELC theorem extends it:

 Partition + Availability or Consistency → Error or Latency → Consistency

-This highlights a second trade-off: even without partitions, you choose between latency and consistency.
+This introduces a second trade-off: even without partitions, you choose between latency and consistency.

 graph LR